 Some tissues, such as spleen and thymus, contain very high amounts of DNA, which will overload the gDNA Eliminator spin column.
-For these tissues, we recommend using the QIAWave RNA Mini Kit in combination with the RNase-Free DNase Set (see page 61 for Ordering Information).
+For these tissues, we recommend using the QIAWave RNA Mini Kit in combination with the RNase-Free DNase Set (see "Ordering Information" on page 62)

 RNA yields from fibrous tissues, such as skeletal muscle, heart, and skin, may be low due to the abundance of contractile proteins, connective tissue, and collagen.
 Proteinase K digestion is not compatible with the QIAwave RNA Plus Mini Kit.
-For maximum RNA yields from these tissues, we recommend using RNeasy Fibrous Tissue Kits (see page 61 for Ordering Information).
+For maximum RNA yields from these tissues, we recommend using RNeasy Fibrous Tissue Kits (see "Ordering Information" on page 62).